nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 3. Select **Upload GitHub Repo**.

 4. In the Upload GitHub Repository dialog, for the GitHub repository provide **`https://github.com/shirolkar/MCW-Cognitive-services-and-deep-learning.git`** and select **Import**.
 Allow the import a few moments to complete, the dialog will dismiss once the import has completed.
 (TODO: the link in Step 4 needs to be updated once the pull request is updated and merged.
-For now please use the link in Step 4 to import the GitHub repo from the fork and ignore the link shown in the image below.)
+For now, please use the link in Step 4 to import the GitHub repo from the fork and ignore the link shown in the image below.)

 	<img src="images/az_nb_setup/01.png" width="70%" height="70%" title="Upload GitHub Repo">

 ### Task 2: Start the Notebook Server

-1. Navigate to your project: `MCW-Cognitive-services-and-deep-learning`
+1. Navigate to your project: `MCW-Cognitive-services-and-deep-learning`.

 2. Start your Notebook server on `Free Compute` by clicking on the **Play** icon in the toolbar as shown:

 	<img src="images/az_nb_setup/02.png" width="70%" height="70%" title="Start Notebook Server">

-3. Navigate to the `> MCW-Cognitive-services-and-deep-learning > Hands-on lab > notebooks` folder where you will find all your labfiles
+3. Navigate to the `> MCW-Cognitive-services-and-deep-learning > Hands-on lab > notebooks` folder where you will find all your labfiles.

 	<img src="images/az_nb_setup/03.png" width="70%" height="70%" title="Navigate to the notebooks folder">